AKAMKII6666/jquery-hook-reactjs/README.md

 # Why using jquery in react😂?

-Just for old-expreance using in morden workflow
+Just for old-expreance using in morden workflow <br>

-For example:
+For example:<br>

 ### Javascript Easing